Cyproheptadine: Interactions

+Sedating antihistamines like cyproheptadine may have additive effects with other CNS depressants like such as alcohol, hypnotics, sedatives, tranquilizers, and anxiolytics.
+Monoamine oxidase inhibitors (MAOIs) may prolong and intensify the anticholinergic effects of antihistamines like cyproheptadine.
+However, cyproheptadine is safe to use in the treatment of serotonin syndrome occurring with MAOIs.

 Cyproheptadine, due to its serotonin 5-HT_{2A} receptor antagonism, may be useful as a hallucinogen antidote against serotonergic psychedelics or as a so-called "trip killer".
 The drug has been clinically studied in combination with the serotonergic psychedelic dimethyltryptamine (DMT).
 In an early study, cyproheptadine partially blocked the hallucinogenic effects of DMT in 2 of 3 subjects.
 In a follow-up study, pretreatment with cyproheptadine in 5 subjects failed to reduce the psychoactive effects of DMT and instead was found to actually intensify its effects in some cases, although the duration of DMT seemed to be shortened.
 Subsequently, Rick Strassman and colleagues studied cyproheptadine in combination with DMT in 8 subjects and found that the hallucinogenic effects of DMT were not magnified but were reduced.
 However, owing to the pronounced sedative effects of cyproheptadine, it was difficult to tell how much of cyproheptadine's effect was due to antagonism of DMT versus simple general tranquilization.
 Overall, the findings have been described as inconclusive and higher doses of cyproheptadine being precluded by the drug's sedative effects.
 It is unclear that cyproheptadine achieves adequate serotonin 5-HT_{2A} receptor occupancy at the assessed doses.
 Further complicating the picture, high doses of cyproheptadine have been reported to produce partial LSD-like discriminative stimulus effects in animals.